 The stage of adaptation of 1998 Dreamworks animate film features Stephen Schwartz's award-winning songs and plenty of spectacle to enthral kids.
 Read our review.

-Magical mishaps: Magic Goes Wrong, Vaudeville Theatre ★★★★★
+Magical mishaps: Magic Goes Wrong, Apollo Theatre ★★★★★

 The masterful comics at Mischief Theatre deliver more raucous slapstick in this disastrous – and dangerous – magic show.
 Read our review.